About the United Church of Cookeville

 No matter who you are or where you are on life’s journey, you are welcome here.

 The United Church of Cookeville is an inclusive fellowship dedicated to seeking and serving Christ in humility and love.
-We strive to be an accepting fellowship in Christ through weekly gatherings that enable the group to be attentive, caring, and supportive to the needs of members, visitors, and the community as a whole.
+We strive to be an accepting fellowship in Christ through weekly worship that enables our congregation to be attentive, caring, and supportive to the needs of members, visitors, and the community as a whole.
 The United Church of Cookeville is active and visible in the community through hands-on service, giving of funds, and availability of facilities for community use.
 Our congregation is a safe haven from hypocrisy and condemnation, including everyone at Christ’s table.

 Who We Are